achalise/langchainapp-ui/README.md

 bun dev
 ```

-## Accessing appoication
+## Accessing application
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to access the chat application.